 In this tutorial, we will show you how to install LAMP Stack on your Ubuntu 17.04 server.
 For those of you who didn’t know, LAMP represents a full-featured stack containing the most popular web server known as Apache, the most popular database server MySQL and the most popular open-source web programming language known as PHP.
 All components are free and open-source software, and the combination is suitable for building dynamic web pages.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation LAMP (Linux Apache, MySQL and PHP) on Ubuntu 17.04 Zesty Zapus server.
+I will show you the step-by-step installation of LAMP (Linux Apache, MySQL, and PHP) on the Ubuntu 17.04 (Zesty Zapus) server.